 It is with deep sadness that we announce the death of our Community Behavioural Health partner, Dr Niranjan Natwerlal Jani, M.D., who passed away on Friday 15th January, 2021.

-Please see below his Obituary and a link to the donation page in remembrance of his passing.
+Please see below his Biography and a link to the donation page in remembrance of his passing.

 From everyone at Global Health Linkages Incorporation, we give our condolences and support to Dr Niranjan Jani’s family.